 The cause of lesions have been one of the great mysteries of IC however recent research has linked it to two potential viral infections of the bladder wall - the polyoma BK virus and the Epstein Barr virus.
 This research help us to understand why lesions are known to recur.

 The polyoma BK virus normally lives harmoniously in the urinary tract of most humans and is only turned "on" when that patient is immune comprised.
 In those cases, patients often develop hemorrhagic cystitis (aka blood in their urine).
 The Epstein Barr study was released in 2018 and is the first to imply that viruses normally found outside of the urinary tract can indeed be found there.
 Our own research on the ICN found that patients with Herpes also noticed more intense IC flares.
 We need much more research here.

-The single most exciting IC treatment breakthrough is with a new medical device called LiRIS.
-Developed to help control bladder pain, researchers were stunned to see that it healed most Hunner's lesions in just two weeks of treatment.
+Lesions respond best to lesion specific therapies, including: fulguration, laser therapy and triamcinolone injections.
+Hyperbaric oxygen therapy has also been found helpful.
+A new medical device, LiRIS, was developed to help control bladder pain.
+The researchers were stunned to see that it healed most Hunner's lesions in just two weeks of treatment.
 LiRIS is a soft, hollow noodle like structure that is filled with medicine, in our case Lidocaine, and placed inside the bladder for two weeks.
-It is currently in clinical studies pursuing FDA approval as a treatment for Hunner's lesions.
+It has, unfortunately, been reprioritized by Allergan, the company that currently owns the device.

 Aside from working with your doctor and getting a proper diagnosis, the single most important thing for you to do is to stop drinking or eating any foods or beverages that contain high amounts of acid and caffeine, such as: coffee (Decaf & Regular), black tea, green tea, all sodas, artificial sugars, fruit juices.
 Learn more about the IC diet here!